janssen-io/blog/content/blog/azure/static-web-apps-with-azure-devops/part-1/index.md

 > #### Alternative Domain Validation method
 > The [docs](https://docs.microsoft.com/en-us/azure/static-web-apps/custom-domain) show that simply setting up your CNAME record is sufficient.
 > You might prefer to set a validation token in a TXT record instead.
 This allows you to use a proxy such as CloudFlare to shield our origin server.
-> No matter how we reach our static web app, Azure can then always validate the domain is ours. sdflkjsd
+> No matter how we reach our static web app, Azure can then always validate the domain is ours.
 >
 > ```
 > resource examplecomDomain 'customDomains@2021-03-01' = {
->    name: 'example.com'
+>   name: 'www.example.com'
+>   properties: {
+>     validationMethod: 'dns-txt-token'
+>   }
 > }
 > ```
 >
 > You can then read the output token by setting an additional output value: